chiefbiiko/bwt/README.md

 /**
  * BWT keypair object including a key identifier for the public key.
  *
- * sk is the 32-byte secret key.
+ * secretKey is the 32-byte secret key.
- * pk is the 32-byte public key.
+ * publicKey is the 32-byte public key.
  * kid is a 16-byte key identifer for the public key.
  *
  * Any of the above properties can either be buffers or base64 strings.
  */
 export interface KeyPair {
-  sk: string | Uint8Array;
+  secretKey: string | Uint8Array;
-  pk: string | Uint8Array;
+  publicKey: string | Uint8Array;
   kid: string | Uint8Array;
 }

 /**
  * BWT public key of a peer.
  *
- * pk is the 32-byte public key.
+ * publicKey is the 32-byte public key.
  * kid is a 16-byte key identifer for the public key.
  * name can be an arbitrarily encoded string or a buffer.
  */
 export interface PeerPublicKey {
-  pk: string | Uint8Array;
+  publicKey: string | Uint8Array;
   kid: string | Uint8Array;
   name?: string | Uint8Array;
 }